Houston Expunction Attorney

 - They completed pre-trial intervention; or

 - The charges were dismissed because of fraud, lack of probable cause, or similar circumstances; or

 - Unless it was a Class C Misdemeanor, there was no court ordered community supervision (probation); and

 - The statute of limitations has expired

 Notice completing a "deferred adjudication" is not listed above.
-There is different procedure for people who have successfully completed a "deferred" discussed below.
+There is different procedure for people who have successfully completed a "deferred adudication", discussed below.

-The Law Office of Q. Tate Williams, PC, is an experienced criminal defense firm that has helped many clients obtain expunctions or orders of nondisclosure.
-My name is Tate and I know from years of helping people like you the hardships that can result from an arrest, even if you were found not-guilty of the charges or your case was dismissed.
-I can review your record to determine if you qualify for expunction or order of nondisclosure, and assist you with the process.
+Searching for an attorney for expunction in Houston?
+The Law Offices of Q. Tate Williams, P.C., is an experienced criminal defense firm that has helped many clients obtain expunctions or orders of nondisclosure.
+We know from years of helping people like you the hardships that can result from an arrest, even if you were found not-guilty of the charges or your case was dismissed. we can review your record to determine if you qualify for expunction or order of nondisclosure, and assist you with the process.